Injured By A Negligent Driver? Work With Our Experienced Pedestrian Accident Attorneys.

 Our law firm recognizes that you may feel overwhelmed and anxious about the future when you have been injured in a pedestrian accident.
 Due to your injuries, you may be unable to work and provide for yourself and your family.
 You may also be dealing with tremendous physical pain or mental trauma from the accident.

-The Cowan Law Firm, LLC understands your fear and anxiety and is committed to helping you recover maximum compensation for your injuries.
+Our legal professionals at Cowan Law Firm, LLC, understand your fear and anxiety and are committed to helping you recover maximum compensation for your injuries.
 Our compassionate pedestrian accident attorneys will listen to your side of the story and help determine the best legal strategy to move forward.
 Contact our law offices and ask to schedule a free case evaluation.

 As stated previously, pedestrian accident injuries can be catastrophic in nature and have lifelong consequences for victims.
 In most cases, the injuries that victims sustain require years of extensive medical treatment and, as a result, can be quite costly over time.
 Some of the most commonly experienced injuries include: